clems4ever/lgtm/README.md

-# LGTM - Lightweight GitHub Team Manager
+# LGTM - Auto Approve GitHub Pull Requests

-LGTM is a lightweight tool designed to streamline the approval process for GitHub pull requests.
+LGTM is a simple project that automatically approves GitHub pull requests.
 It consists of a server and a client that work together to forward pull requests to available approvers in your team.

 ## Features